huff-language/huff-docs/src/tutorial/the-basics/README.md

 Looking at the above snippet may be intimidating at first, but bear with us.

 You'll notice that the MAIN directive is annotated with `takes(0) returns(0)`.
-As the EVM is a stack based virtual machine [https://docs.huff.sh/tutorial/evm-basics/](see more), all macro declarations are annotated with the number of items they will `take` from the stack and the amount they will `return` upon completion.
+As the EVM is a stack based virtual machine (see: [Understanding the EVM](https://docs.huff.sh/tutorial/evm-basics/)), all macro declarations are annotated with the number of items they will `take` from the stack and the amount they will `return` upon completion.
 When entering the contract the stack will be empty.
 Upon completion we will not be leaving anything on the stack; therefore, takes and returns will both be 0.

 Go ahead and copy the above macro into your `addTwo.huff` file.
 Run `huffc addTwo.huff --bytecode`.